Racketship01/Vue-Masterclass/README.md

     - ![](./images/genericType2.png)
   - Solution? use generics
     - Generics --a non-specific type --and allows us to define a function that going to accept a generic type --allow to write more reusable functions by providing generic type parameters
-      - generic type --a non specific type that cannot predict in advance, only to fin when invoking function
+      - generic type --a non specific type that cannot predict in advance, only to find when invoking function
       - in order to specify function that will accept a generic type as an argument.
 Before parameter list, provide a pair of brackets then define parameters for the expected generic types `const function name = <T>(array: T[]): T[]=> [...array]`
       - for general convention: `<T>` generic type for something that will be the specific type later upon invoking function
         - ![](./images/genericType3.png)